bmwadforth/jwt/README.md

 # Json Web Token (RFC7519) Library

 This library has two goals.
-* Make generating and validating "JWTs" as intuitive and easy as possible, with the ability to add complexity if the developer chooses
+* Make generating and validating _JWTs_ as intuitive and easy as possible, with the ability to add complexity if the developer chooses
 * Follow RFC7519 and implement the recommended cryptographic algorithms for both JWS and JWE

 ### Example
-Chances are you are a developer that just wants to generate and validate a token
+Chances are you are a developer that just wants to generate and validate a token.

-Generating a HS256 token - (if you just want to generate a JWT, this is 99% of the time what you want to do)
+Generating a HS256 token (which is commonly used to authenticate clients).

 ```go
 package main